BuidlerHouse/UpTon/README.md

 upTon is a Telegram mini app that takes token launches to the next level, focusing on **community**, fun, and of course, **stickers**!
 Built on the TON ecosystem, upTon gives you the tools to quickly create a vibrant community around your new token while adding some flair with custom Telegram stickers.

-Be **Meme Leader** with no burden.
+Be a **meme leader** with no burden.
 Launching a token on upTon is as easy as sending a message on Telegram.
 We make sure your community gets built, and everyone can join in the fun.

 <img src="./images/logo.png" alt="upTon Logo" width="200"/>

 ### How It Works

-1. **Pick a Token**: Browse through a selection of tokens on upTon, each launched fairly without presale or team allocations.
+1. **Pick a Token**: Pick a cool token from upTon’s list
-2. **Buy Token**: Purchase your chosen token directly on the bonding curve, ensuring predictable pricing for each transaction.
+2. **Buy Founding Token**: Purchase your founding token directly.
+Prices go up as more people buy in—so get in early.
-3. **Sell Anytime**: Sell your tokens whenever you like to lock in profits or mitigate losses.
+3. **Join Community**: Join in the community and get **funked up** with the stikers.
+Enjoy chatting and sharing.
+4. **Sell Anytime**: Want to cash in?
+No worries.
+You can sell your founding tokens anytime, locking in those sweet gains (or taking a small loss—hey, it happens!).
-4. **Market Cap Milestone**: Once the token's market cap hits $45k, the token reaches its next phase.
+5. **Charging Phase**: When the token's market cap hits a legendary $40k, it's time for the next phase.
-5. **Liquidity Adde**: $10k of liquidity is deposited into Raydium and burned for long-term stability.
+6. **Boom Phase - Liquidity Added**: Boom!
+Liquidity is locked into STON and burned.🔒🔥

 ### How to Start a New Coin on upTon